 - Unpreparedness: Remember, you will need to use the small amount of time you have as wisely as you can.
 This means you should create an agenda, arrive early, and be prepared when it is time for the meeting to start.
 Everyone is busy and we must respect each other's time. - Losing control of the discussion/agenda: You might need to table a discussion until a later time when everyone has had an opportunity to think through the issue.
-If need be set a time on your phone to keep track of time.
+If need be, set a time on your phone to keep track of time. - Lack of Communication: Communication is the key to a successful planning process.
+Everyone is busy and the co-chairs and team members must allow for ample time with notices, meetings, and reporting changes or additions to any of the plans for their committee or group. - Non-collaborative work with your Co-Chairs, members or staff: It's important everyone understands their role and responsibilities, to avoid conflicts or duplication of efforts.
+All team members must participate in the decision-making process.
+Ultimate decisions will be made by Council leadership team.
+Non-responsive members will be released from their position.
+Dismissal procedures are conducted by Council staff.